PayFabric/APIs/PayFabric/Sections/Process eCheck Transaction.md

 }
 </pre>

 Please note that the **Key** field is the only required field for an update.
-Only the fields that need updating should be included, see the **Create a Transaction** endpoint for more information.
+Only the fields that need updating should be included, see the **Create a eCheck Transaction** endpoint for more information.

 ###### Response
 <pre>